Embedded Car Insurance Explained: Buying Coverage at the Dealership

 Will I be locked into the embedded insurance provider long-term?

 No. Even if you accept an embedded policy at purchase, you can switch insurers at any time, just like a standard policy.
 Most auto insurance policies can be cancelled with a few days' notice, and you'll typically receive a prorated refund of any unused premium.
-There is no long-term lock-in unique to embedded insurance — the convenience is at purchase, not after.
+There is no long-term lock-in unique to embedded insurance — the convenience is at the point of purchase, not after.

 Does embedded insurance use my vehicle data?